 How to use intelligent house price tools

 Thanks to some clever coding, there are now a number of specialist property websites that offer far more than just sold property prices.
 These offer fascinating insights into both the history and immediate environments of a property.
-The best sites we know of are:
+The best site we know of for providing this data is:

 Property Detective (paid for on a ‘per report’ basis).
 This site can provide high-level information on a wide range of local factors including:

 Walking and driving distances to local schools and amenities

 Potential nuisances including noise, smells and flight paths.